tjac1336/about-me/README.md

-CSS for the page was taken from bootswatch.com/darkly A lot of the div tags were also taken from that site
+CSS for the page was taken from bootswatch.com/darkly

+A lot of div tags and elements were taken from that site